-Solvency coverage has increased to 145% at 31 December 2021 from 127% at 31 December 2020.
+Solvency coverage has increased to 185% at 31 December 2022 from 145% at 31 December 2021.
 This movement is principally due to the following factors in the year:

-- During 2021, the Company continued to execute its plan of disposing of its subsidiary undertakings.
-Its subsidiary, AMIL was deauthorised by the FCA and the PRA and submitted an application to be struck-off and dissolved on 1st November 2021.
-The company was struck-off in March 2022.
-This significantly reduced the Company's market equity and currency risk; - During the year, Euro intercompany receivables in relation to the Part VII Transfer were cleared down.
-This significantly reduced currency risk; - The level of outstanding and overdue debt reduced in the year, which resulted in a reduction in default type 2 charge in counterparty default risk; - Reserve strengthening across a number of lines of business during 2021 has adversely impacted on Own Funds, as well as increased the reserve risk charge in the non-life underwriting risk calculation; - Overall, non-life underwriting risk has reduced, largely due to the implementation of a risk mitigation programme on the Professional Indemnity class of business which reduced non-life catastrophe risk significantly. - The partial repayment of AIIL loans assets reduced market concentration risk; and
+- During the year, the Company undertook a reinsurance arrangement on business underwritten in 2019 and prior years and 2020 2022 run-off classes to AIIL.
+This resulted in a significant reduction in the Company's premium and reserve risk, as well as non-life catastrophe risk; - The level of outstanding and overdue debt reduced in the year, which resulted in a reduction in default type 2 charge in counterparty default risk; - The Company experienced unfavourable market value movements on it's investment during 2022, as a result negatively impacting own funds; - The partial repayment of AIIL loans assets reduced market concentration risk; - Market risk interest rate risk increased during 2022, predominantely due to a significant increase in interest rates; and - The proportion of government bond holdings of the total investment portfolio increased during the year, which led to a fall in market spread risk.
+Duration on corporate and government bond holdings also reduced during the year resulting in a fall in market spread risk.

-- The proportion of government bond holdings of the total investment portfolio increased during the year, which led to a fall in both market spread and concentration risk.
-Duration on corporate and government bond holdings also reduced during the year resulting in a fall in both market spread and concentration risk. - During the year, the Shareholder injected £17m into the Company by way of capital contribution. - E.3 Use of Duration-Based Equity Risk Sub-Module in the Calculation of Solvency Capital Requirement
+E.3 Use of Duration-Based Equity Risk Sub-Module in the Calculation of Solvency Capital Requirement